Contact: Barb Maynes, 360-565-3005

 The Hurricane Ridge Road may also close temporarily if the parking lot becomes completely full.
-All vehicles must park within the Hurricane Ridge parking lot; overflow parking will no longer be allowed along the roadside at the east end of Hurricane Ridge.
-(Roadside parking will still be permitted at the Sunrise Snowplay Area.)
+All vehicles must park within the Hurricane Ridge parking lot; roadside parking is only permitted at the Sunrise Snowplay Area.

 Recorded information about Hurricane Ridge Road and weather conditions is available 24 hours a day at (360) 565-3131 or 530 AM in Port Angeles.

 Entrance fees are collected at the Heart O’the Hills entrance station whenever the road is open.
 Olympic’s seven-day entrance pass, which allows a private vehicle to enter any of the park’s roadways, costs $15.
 The Olympic National Park Annual Pass, good for one year after the purchase date, costs $30.